MIT recurring payments

 How to do it:

-- Describe payment terms to make sure the user will read them.
+- Describe the payment terms to make sure the user will read them.

 - Ask the user to confirm they understand and agree to the terms (e.g. add an unambiguous checkbox like Save card, Enable automatic payments, Enable recurring donations, etc.).